jlapeyre/PrimeSieve.jl/README.md

 `apopcount(arr)` gives the number of 1's in the binary representation of the array `arr`.
 The length of the array is truncated to a multiple of 8.

+Note that this treats the contents of the array as a bits type.
+In particular, if `arr` is not an array of bits type, then the number of 1's in the pointers in the array are counted.

 The algorithm is by [Cédric Lauradoux](http://planete.inrialpes.fr/~lauradou/)

 ### Notes